maximumpeaches/USF-Course-Schedule-Seat-Finder/README.md

 and then create an App Password for the sender email using [these directions](https://support.google.com/accounts/answer/185834#ASPs "Google's instructions to set up an App Password"). then run `python read_app_password.py` and enter the App Password.

 To run the script periodically, run [periodically.sh](periodically.sh) with the command `bash periodically.sh`.
-You can modify the period of time the script waits to run again by editing [periodically.sh](periodically.sh).
 By default it runs every 70 seconds.

 # Support
 Please email me at maxwell.pietsch@gmail.com with any issues you're having, or send me a message through GitHub.